 Baking Fish Methods

-Are you looking for some baking fish methods to get the best use out of your favorite fish recipes?
-There are several different baking methods and techniques that can be used for cooking fish.
-Here's a few that are sure to entice you.
+Are you looking for some quick, easy and fun methods for baking fish?
+And to get the best use out of your favorite fish recipes?

 You can sauté and roast, also known as skillet-roasting or sear-baking.
 Using an oven proof pan over medium-high heat on the stove, sear the fish on one side with the skin side up, if you are leaving the skin on.
 Then turn the fish over and immediately place it into the oven at 450° until it's done.